Cadify/Cadify-User-Manual/docs/controls/cadifycontrols-advanced.md

 💡 *Always select a range large enough to cover all possible values.
 Cadify will automatically remove any empty elements from the control, so you don’t need to worry about blanks.*

-💡 *Call Build Control Hierarchy so dynamically change elements will be picked up by Cadify Calculation Engine.*
+💡 *Call Build Control Hierarchy so dynamically changing elements will be picked up by the Cadify Calculation Engine.*

 *Tools -> Build Cadify Control Hierarchy.
-It will generate the references list in Cadify MASTER 'P' column.*
+It will generate the references list in the Cadify MASTER 'P' column.*

 <img src="https://raw.githubusercontent.com/Cadify/Cadify-Light-User-Manual/main/docs/controls/images/firstHierarchyBuilt.png" alt="FirstHierarchy" style="vertical-align: middle;">